taddyb/DeepGroundwater.github.io/docs/blog/posts/soil_animation_pt1.md

 ![Alt text](.\pics\soil_est_ver2.gif "soil_est_ver2")

-## Power of the Animation
+## The Power of the Animation
 Science requires abstraction of processes, and we use models for that purpose.
 With the use of animation, we can easily visualize the model behavior and visualize more abstracted spaces.
 Animation helps us to wrap around our head to move between observation space and theoretical spaces, just like the drydown space and the loss function space.

-Platforms like this DeepGroundwater enable us to share these visualizations (a shameless plug)!
+Platforms like DeepGroundwater enable us to share these visualizations (a shameless plug)!
 While animations are difficult to include in traditional scientific formats like PDFs, this platform freely accommodates images, animations, videos, and even JavaScript animations to share ideas.
 We welcome scientific & artistic contributions here.

 Part 2 of this blog post will explore the challenges of using this soil moisture loss function model—which is ultimately a bucket model that is an oversimplification of the reality as pointed out in [our first blogpost](https://deepgroundwater.com/blog/hydrology-is-flat-and-its-buckets-all-the-way-down/).
-I plan to describe how loss function plays out in longer timeseries with multiple pulse rainfall pulses, and discuss how we may or maynot be able to derive information from it (with animations, of course!).
+I plan to describe how loss function plays out in longer timeseries with multiple pulse rainfall pulses, and discuss how we may or may not be able to derive information from it (with animations, of course!).
 Stay tuned.

 ## Code Availability
 These animations come to life thanks to Python's matplotlib, which you can access the code here: <https://github.com/RY4GIT/drydown-viz>.